koga73/QuickAccord/README.md

 ##QuickAccord##
+*By: AJ Savino*

-A simple jQuery accordion plugin.
+QuickAccord - A simple jQuery accordion plugin.
 Supports IE8, accessibility standards, and CSS3 transitions.
-*By: AJ Savino*

 ###Implementation###
 Include JS on your page in addition to jQuery.
 Modify the CSS to fit your needs.